juansala/ring-watch/README.md

 # ring-watch

 A watch that fits on your finger.
-Features an ATMega2560 and the PCF8523 real-time clock IC to tell the time through an LED array.
+Features an ATtiny85 and the PCF8523 real-time clock IC to change the color of an RGB LED based on the time of day.